Pliva 434 Pill: Trazodone Hydrochloride

 Suicidal Thoughts and Behaviors

-Trazodone hydrochloride can cause serotonin syndrome.
+Trazodone hydrochloride can cause serotonin syndrome, which results from excessive amounts of serotonin in the body.
 This is a life-threatening condition that can cause:

 - Confusion (difficulty thinking)